theyash920/PortfolioMCP/README.md

-# Next-Gen Portfolio with AI Twin — Built with Next.js 16, Sanity CMS, Clerk & OpenAI's NEW AgentKit & ChatKit
+# Yash Portfolio with AI Twin — Built with Next.js 16, Sanity CMS, Clerk & OpenAI's NEW AgentKit & ChatKit

 A stunning, AI-powered portfolio website featuring your **AI Twin** that represents you 24/7.
 Your digital clone answers questions about your experience, skills, and projects with intelligent, context-aware responses.
 Built with Next.js 16, Sanity CMS, Clerk authentication, and OpenAI ChatKit.